 Here is an example of how Canva might fit within the SAMR model:

-Original assignment: Gaining consciousness of air pollution
+Original assignment: Learning about air pollution

 - Substitution: Each student creates a poster about air pollution (rather than draw it on paper).